Water Loss Audits

-At its simplest, a water audit is an evaluation of the amount of water a utility pumps and sells.
+In general, a water loss audit is an evaluation of the amount of water a utility pumps and sells.
 Utilities incur real water losses (e.g. physical) from pipeline leakage and apparent water losses (e.g. paper) when customer water consumption is not properly measured or billed.
 The main benefit of doing an audit is to identify these losses so the utility may take corrective action, which often leads to financial savings.
-Utilities will utilize the American Water Works Association (“AWWA”) Free Water Audit Software v5.0 to complete the water audit.
+Utilities will utilize the American Water Works Association (“AWWA”) Free Water Audit Software v5.0 to complete the water loss audit.
 There is no cost to utilities to use the software.

-Water audits can only effectively inform decision-makers when the water loss volumes they report capture reality.
-Water audit validation aims to identify, and appropriately correct for, inaccuracies in water loss data and audit methodology.
-The main benefit of completing a water audit validation by a third-party expert or trained industry professional is to improve the accuracy of water audit data.
-The IFA will call for Water Audit Validators (“Validators”) to follow the Level 1 Water Audit Validation guidance manual developed by the Water Research Foundation.
+Water loss audits can only effectively inform decision-makers when the water loss volumes they report capture reality.
+A Level 1 water loss audit validation aims to identify, and appropriately correct for, inaccuracies in water loss data and audit methodology where realistic, and verify the selection of correct data validity grades for the data entries.
+The main benefit of completing a water loss audit validation by a third-party expert or trained industry professional is to improve the accuracy of water loss audit data.
+The IFA will call for Certified Validators to follow the Level 1 Water Audit Validation guidance manual developed by the Water Research Foundation.

 What utilities are obligated to participate?

-A Community Water System that supplies water to its users via meters is required to comply.
+A Community Water System that supplies water to its users via meters is required to complete a water audit annually.

 When are validated water loss audits due to the IFA?

-Validated water audits are due to the IFA on August 1, 2020, and every other year thereafter.
+Validated water loss audits are due to the IFA on January 1, 2021, and every even-numbered year thereafter.

 What resources are available to help?

-An individual who has passed the Indiana Water Audit Validator certification exam; or
+Passing the Indiana Water Loss Audit Validator certification exam, or

 Documents and Links